 Email: bdatta (at) mit.edu

-I’m starting my second year in the Object-Based Media group at the Media Lab and I arrived at MIT from Maryland via Philadelphia.
+I’m a second year PhD student in the Object-Based Media group at the Media Lab and I arrived at MIT from Maryland via Philadelphia.
 I study materials (both how we can leverage them for technology and how we perceive them), and I love caffeine.

 I studied Materials Science & Engineering at the University of Pennsylvania and graduated in 2014.
 While at Penn, I served as a Resident Advisor and led a Visual Arts Residential Program to escape the drudgery of engineering problem sets and strike a balance between technical tasks and creative endeavors.
 I spent time as a Peer Advisor and Teaching Assistant and I worked in a Chemistry/ Materials Science lab and researched quantum dot materials for photovoltaic applications.

-This past year, I worked as a Bartender at the Thirsty Ear Pub and co-chaired the Women’s Graduate and Undergraduate Mentorship program.
+On campus, I work as a graduate community fellow on programs for women, and I volunteer with an organization called Minds Matter, through which I mentor a local high school student.
 I enjoy eating frozen yogurt and exploring cities.
 I like photography, tea, and talking to people.
 I run in my free time, and I’m trying to learn hip-hop dance this summer.
 This summer, I plan to start an herb garden and practice cooking some new dishes.
 I love reading, listening to spoken-word poetry, and trying new food.
 I'm frequently excited by dinosaurs and sushi, and I hope to one day apply my materials background to a career in human-centered product design.
 At any given time, I have about fourteen types of tea in my room, so feel free to drop by for a cup!

 I was born in Mexico, but grew up in Cincinnati, Ohio from when I was 10 through high school.
 I went to Purdue University where I studied electrical engineering, and was a varsity swimmer all four years.
 Now at MIT I'm pursuing my Masters and PhD under Professor Steve Leeb.
 In his lab we look at how different power converters found in everyday electronics can affect the performance and stability of the utility grid.
 I'm also a TA for the 6.131 and 6.115 labs taught by Prof. Leeb.
 Outside of the lab I'm still very involved in swimming, and still race competitively from time to time, as well as being an assistant for the MIT swimming and diving teams.
 You'll find me on the pool deck cheering them on during a swim meet!
 I've also become of fan of sailing, and I also like running, climbing, and skiing.
 I also can play the drums, so I welcome any drum-off challenges!